Dragon Fruit Smoothie for Microvascular System Support

 Why Make a Dragon Fruit Smoothie at Home?

 Buying a bright pink smoothie at a café is fun, but it adds up fast.
-Making your own at home gives you the same feel-good treat with simple ingredients and less sugar.
+At home, you get the same treat with simple ingredients, less sugar, and more control over what goes in.

 You can control what goes into the blender, from the type of milk to how sweet it is.
 You also get to use ripe produce, which can taste fresher than some store-bought blends.
 Frozen dragon fruit is now easy to find in grocery stores or online.
 For example, you can order frozen dragon fruit products through services like Instacart and have them delivered.